1.3 National youth strategy

 The Parcoursup platform allows high school students, apprentices or students to pre-register, to submit their wishes for further study and to respond to admission proposals from institutions.

-The platform introduces the notion and principle of 'expectations' on the part of higher education institutions, which are based on the charter 'For a shared implementation of training courses in the service of student success' drawn up by the Ministry of Education and Youth, and the Ministry of Higher Education, Research and Innovation.
-The charter defines the expectations as "the knowledge and skills necessary for success in each field of study".
+The platform introduces the notion and principle of 'expectations' on the part of higher education institutions, which are based on the charter drawn up by the former Ministry of Education and Youth, and the Ministry of Higher Education, Research and Innovation.
+This charter defines the expectations as "the knowledge and skills necessary to succeed in each field of study".
 They correspond to what teachers expect in terms of knowledge or skills on entry to each higher education course".
 Furthermore, the expectations must be "formalised by the institutions" and "facilitate and improve exchanges between higher education and secondary education stakeholders".

 The construction of a guidance project is one of the cornerstones of the high school and baccalaureate reforms, one of the objectives of which is to prepare young people for their access to higher education.